 Federal Work-Study Program (FWS)

 Federal Work-Study (FWS) is a need-based program that allows eligible students to earn money by working part-time while in school.
-Students are awarded FWS based on their unmet need as determined by their annual FAFSA.
+Students are offered FWS based on their unmet need as determined by their annual FAFSA.
 The maximum award is $5,000 per academic year ($2,500 per semester) and students who participate in the program receive bi-weekly paychecks.

 Earnings are based on the hourly wage that is negotiated between the employer and the student.
 Wages are considered taxable income, but earnings are not used to determine your financial need when filing the annual FAFSA.